Revanus/DISMIoTSmartParkV2Assignment/README.md

 }]
 }
 ```
-g) Create a file named iot-policy.json in the same folder as the four certifcate and key files
+f) Create a file named iot-policy.json in the same folder as the four certifcate and key files
 with the following contents:
 ```
-h) {^
+{^
 "Version": "2012- 10 - 17",
 "Statement": [
 {